Nutty

 It’s a solid app that helps you save without even thinking about it.
 Perfect for those of us struggling to save money, but it goes one step further and helps you invest that money with a view to growing it over time.

-The Instant Savings Account is pretty unbeatable. even when it comes to the best savings accounts – it's one of the top rates out there, the app is super easy to use, and you can get your money back in minutes.
-You can't beat that can you?
+The Instant Savings Account is pretty great, it's one of the best savings accounts – the app is super easy to use, and you can get your money back in minutes.
 If you're just looking for cash savings, here's where to download Chip¹.

-With investing, it's slightly on the expensive side at £5.99 every 28 days for the fully loaded version – however you do get what you pay for with more investment options and an ISA to save tax-free (very important account for investing) – and importantly removes the 0.5% fee on your investments, so the more you invest, the cheaper is gets!.
+With ChipX, it's slightly on the expensive side if you don't have much money to invest (£5.99 every 28 days for the fully loaded version) – however you do get what you pay for with more investment options and no platform fee (0.25% fee on your investments), so the more you invest, the cheaper it gets!

 The customer service is great too, and the app itself is easy to use.
 There’s not many negatives to mention!